Lifelong Partnerships Near and Far

 Progress Report

 • Elon created the Alamance Scholars 2+2 teacher pipeline program in partnership with Alamance Community College and Alamance Burlington School System to provide local students (those who have financial need and come from a variety of backgrounds) with a pathway from high school to a college degree and training to become teachers within the local community.
-The first cohort of ABSS graduates will begin studies at Alamance Community College in Fall 2022.
+The Alamance Scholars program had seven candidates enrolled at Elon in fall 2024 and the first Alamance Scholar, graduating in December 2024, has been employed as a teacher by ABSS.

 • The Year of Service Fellows Program added its eighth cohort with six 2022 graduates spending the year working full-time at Alamance Achieves, the City of Burlington Economic Development Department, Alamance Regional Medical Center, Alamance County Health Department, Healthy Alamance, and Impact Alamance.